The teenager that's at CES to network

 "People are impressed by that?" she says, quite seriously.
 "The only cool thing is the quantum computer," she adds, more in jest this time.

 Eventually, she finds the glistening chandelier of a machine.
 She takes the photos and texts Nathoo her excitement.
-She talks to a quantum consultant and notes down the name of a paper about lithium sulphur batteries.
+She talks to a quantum consultant and notes down the name of lithium-sulphur batteries.
 A man appears -- several earrings, mildly spiked hair -- and says he helped assemble the quantum computer.

 "Can you explain how it works?"
 Imran asks.